rdkcentral/Thunder/docs/utils/threading/worker-pool.md

 ### Overview
 `Workerpool` has the ability to schedule `jobs`.
 This can be very helpful when you do not want to start a `job` immediately but at a specific time. `Workerpool` has several ways of scheduling `jobs`.
 The first is to use the `Workerpool` class methods.
 Another way is to use the `Scheduler` class.
 The most common case of scheduling tasks is to refer directly to a specific `job` and use its methods.

-To schedule a `job` you should use the `Scheduler` class or a direct reference to a specific `job`.
 The methods of the `Workerpool` class are described below mainly for illustrative purposes and to see how jobs are scheduled inside `Workerpool`.

 ### Workerpool class methods
  To schedule a `job` using `Workerpool` class we use several methods: